 8 Cannabis Marketing Trends 2022

 2022 is shaping up to be a fantastic year for the cannabis industry.
-Cannabis is not only becoming more socially acceptable, but consumer education about cannabis products is also inspiring variety in the industry.
-As consumers learn more about strains, terpenes, concentrates and other cannabis products, the industry flourishes with innovative tech, branding opportunities and possible legislative changes.
+Cannabis is becoming more socially acceptable, but consumer education about cannabis products is also inspiring variety in the industry.
+As consumers learn more about strains, terpenes concentrate, and other cannabis products, the industry flourishes with innovative tech, branding opportunities, and possible legislative changes.

 Let's look at some of the emerging trends for the cannabis industry in 2022.